josiahb7308/apcsa-freedom-project/blog/entry03.md

 ### Barebones beginnning of our game

 I started tinkering with using all of these things and I made a simple scene where you can fall because of gravity, jump on and off of a platform, and also move left and right.
-Here is the sprite additiona and gravity.
+Here is the sprite addition and gravity.
 ```js
 scene("game", function () {
   const GRAVITY = 800;